 The North Carolina Wage and Hour Act also imposes certain requirements regarding the payout of vacation, commissions, and bonuses upon termination.
 In some situations, employees can also combat denials of pay and benefits by bringing a breach of contract claims.

 Filing North Carolina Wage & Hour Claims

-If your employer has paid you less than what you were promised or less than what the law says you are entitled to, you should consult with an employment attorney to determine whether you have a valid wage and hour claim.
+If your employer has paid you less than what you were promised or less than what the law says you are entitled to, you should consult with the North Carolina employment law attorneys at Van Kampen Law to determine whether you have a valid filing for a wage and hour claim.